-- (b) Ensure that guardians ad litem, social workers and other relevant professionals receive training on trafficking; - (c) Investigate and prosecute cases of trafficking of children and ensure appropriate convictions for perpetrators".212
+(b) Ensure that guardians ad litem, social workers and other relevant professionals receive training on trafficking;

+(c) Investigate and prosecute cases of trafficking of children and ensure appropriate convictions for perpetrators".

-Following the proposed enactment of the new National Referral Mechanism, the Department of Justice announced their commitment to ratify the UN Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child prostitution and Child Pornography.
-We welcome this important step214 as a means of strengthening the prevention and protection of child victims of trafficking.
-Description of the Child victims of trafficking.
+Following the proposed enactment of the new National Referral Mechanism,the Department of Justice announced their commitment to ratify the UN Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child prostitution and Child Pornography.
+We welcome this important step as a means of strengthening the prevention and protection of child victims of trafficking.